notCliche/Encryptix/README.md

 # Encryptix

 Hello, This is Om Prakash Behera, doing an internship at Encryptix in the domain of machine learning.
 For the completion of the internship, I am required to make three out of five given projects.
+I have attached a PDF containing all the given tasks.

 Here is my GitHub repository containing the three projects in separate folders, namely:
 - Movie Genre Classification